mrclttnz/Getting-and-Cleaning-Data/README.md

-Getting and Cleaning Data
+"Getting and Cleaning Data" course on Coursera - Course Assignment
 =========================

-Assignment for Coursera course: Getting and Cleaning Data
+This repository contains the files created for the course Assignment of the "Getting and Cleaning Data" on coursera.org

+#### Repository structure

+#### File list

+#### Contact info